 You will be hiking along a rocky beach with no shade.
 Make sure you bring water, sun protection, and most importantly, you need to wear comfortable and stable shoes.
 There are a lot of rocks once you get closer to the sea caves, and if you don’t have the right shoes you could end up hurting yourself.
 Since there could be water at the entrance of the cave, water shoes would be a great idea.

-Aside from these things, you can wear or bring anything else you would normally have for an easy hike.
+I wore these Skechers sandals.
+They are super grippy and handled the rocks great!
+Aside from that, you can wear or bring anything else you would normally have for an easy hike.

 When to go: